Anti-Money Laundering Policy & Procedures

 Policy Overview-Summary of Key AML Provisions

-MIRWORK is firmly committed to preventing money laundering, terrorist financing, corruption and proliferation of weapons of mass destruction.
-MIRWORK is committed to collaborating with regulators to facilitate dialogue between all relevant stakeholders.
+SEOSPRINT is firmly committed to preventing money laundering, terrorist financing, corruption and proliferation of weapons of mass destruction.
+SEOSPRINT is committed to collaborating with regulators to facilitate dialogue between all relevant stakeholders.
 Stakeholders may include national bodies such as Governments, Law Enforcement Agencies, Financial Intelligence Units, Regulators, Export Credit Agencies, Customs and Excise, Tax Authorities, Shipping Agents, Carriers, Port Authorities as well as international agencies such as the ICC Task Force on Money Laundering and FATF.

 The international trade system is subject to a wide range of risks and vulnerabilities that provide criminal organizations with the opportunity to launder the proceeds of crime and move funds to terrorist organizations with a relatively low risk of detection.
 The involvement of multiple parties on both sides of any international trade transaction can make the process of due diligence more difficult.